jreypo/jreypo.github.io/_posts/2019-12-13-deploying-a-kubernetes-cluster-in-azure-using-kubeadm.md

 azureuser@kube-master-lab:~$
 ```

-Repeat the same process for each of the nodes either manually or by usign the below script, which can also be found as a [Gist on my GitHub](https://gist.github.com/jreypo/8264157231a649fe4d65762917d6a27f).
+Repeat the same process for each of the nodes either manually or by using the below script, which can also be found as a [Gist on my GitHub](https://gist.github.com/jreypo/8264157231a649fe4d65762917d6a27f).

 ```bash
 #!/bin/bash